evsar3/modal/README.md

 Methods
 -------

-### "show"
+### show
 The method show is the default.
 Method it is implicit.
  Example:
  `$('#modal').modal();` or `$('#modal').modal({options})` or `$('#modal').modal('show')` or `$('#modal').modal('show', {options})`

-"hide"
+### hide
 Hide the modal window.
  Example:
  `$('#modal').modal('hide');`

 > The jQuery.modal don't have any callbacks yet.
 Commits are welcomed.

 Demo fiddle:
 [Demo on jsFiddle](http://jsfiddle.net/evandroprogram/wLdFS/ "Launch demo page")